GSoft-Goldsmiths/iLost-main/proposal/12-appendices.md

 ### 1.Issue

-Before you start to work on either document or sourcode, make sure you **browse the issue section** to see if there is already an existing issue related to what you're going to work on.
+Before you start to work on either document or source code, make sure you **browse the issue section** to see if there is already an existing issue related to what you're going to work on.
 If you found one, than go to [step 2-1](#2-1-check-out-the-branch).

 If there is no such issue you're looking for, **create a new one then**.
 Condense the title and add more details in the description.
-Add the correct lable to it and assignees as well.
+Add the correct label to it and assignees as well.

 > [Read more about the issue labels](#issue-labels)